chris-schmitz/websocket-basics/phone-rotate/Readme.md

 ![demo](./readme_attachments/demo.gif)

-The phone rotate demo aims to highlight the speed that websocket communication.
+Phone rotate is a dual screen demo that aims to highlight the speed that websocket communication.
+As you rotate your phone with the phone client open the cube on the separate screen will follow the movements.

 ## Up and running